MuhammadSuleman214/Resume-Matching-System/README.md

 ## 🛠️ How It Works

+### For Companies with High Volume Applications:

+#### Step 1: Job Description Setup
+1. HR team enters the complete job description with requirements, skills, and qualifications
+2. System creates a comprehensive profile for candidate matching

-### Step 1: PDF Upload and Processing
+#### Step 2: Resume Processing Pipeline
-1. User uploads a PDF resume through the web interface
+1. Upload multiple resumes (one by one or in batches)
-2. System attempts direct text extraction using PyMuPDF
+2. System automatically extracts text from each PDF using advanced OCR technology
-3. If no text found, falls back to OCR using Tesseract
-4. Extracted text is stored for analysis
+3. Each resume is processed and stored for analysis

-### Step 2: Job Description Input
-1. User enters job description in the text area
-2. System combines job description with extracted resume text

-### Step 3: AI Analysis
+#### Step 3: AI-Powered Screening
-1. System sends combined data to Groq AI (LLaMA 3.3 70B)
-2. AI analyzes resume against job requirements
+1. AI analyzes each resume against the job requirements
-3. Returns detailed feedback including:
-   - Resume strengths and weaknesses
-   - Percentage match with job description
-   - Missing keywords
-   - Final recommendations
+2. System calculates compatibility scores and ranks candidates
+3. Identifies top performers and highlights key strengths

-### Step 4: Results Display
+#### Step 4: Candidate Ranking & Selection
-1. System displays AI analysis results
-2. User can view extracted text preview
-3. Results include actionable insights for improvement
+1. View ranked list of candidates with percentage match scores
+2. Review detailed analysis for each candidate
+3. Identify missing skills and qualifications
+4. Select top candidates for interview rounds

+### Technical Process:
+- **PDF Processing**: Direct text extraction + OCR fallback for scanned documents
+- **AI Analysis**: Groq LLaMA 3.3 70B model provides intelligent candidate evaluation
+- **Scoring System**: Automated percentage matching and ranking
+- **Detailed Reports**: Comprehensive feedback for each candidate

 ## 📦 Installation